 On April 13, 2025, NAHGA Claims Services, a national third-party administrator specializing in accident and health insurance claims, discovered unusual activity on its network systems.

 An investigation with the help of independent cybersecurity experts revealed that, between April 8 and April 10, 2025, files were accessed and potentially acquired by an unauthorized party.
-A review of the affected files determined that personal information of 181,160 people was involved, including 46,372 residents in Texas, 1,017 in Massachusetts, 929 in Iowa, 474 in Maine, 337 in New Hampshire and 4,381 in South Carolina.
+A review of the affected files determined that personal information of 181,160 people was involved.

 The exposed data may have included names and additional sensitive details such as Social Security numbers, medical information, insurance policy numbers, and other personally identifiable information (PII) and protected health information (PHI) relevant to insurance claims.
 Exposure of PII and PHI puts individuals at risk of identity theft and medical fraud.

-NAHGA has disclosed the breach to the Attorney Generals' offices in South Carolina, California, New Hampshire, Vermont, Texas, Iowa and Massachusetts.
-NAHGA has begun mailing notices to all impacted individuals.
+NAHGA has disclosed the breach to the Attorney Generals' offices in the following jurisdictions:

 The company has since implemented enhanced security measures to reduce the risk of future incidents.
 NAHGA is offering complimentary identity theft protection services through IDX, a leading data breach recovery provider.
 Impacted individuals are eligible for up to 24 months of credit and CyberScan monitoring, a $1 million insurance reimbursement policy, and fully managed identity theft recovery services.